-Loan-to-Value and Loan-to-Cost: We do not intend for the loan-to-value, or "LTV," of the assets securing our loans to exceed 75% of the projected value in the case of a rehabilitation or sale price in the case of a purchase transaction.
+Loan-to-Value and Loan-to-Cost: We do not intend for the loan-to-value, or "LTV," of the assets securing our loans to exceed 75% of the projected stabilized value in the case of a rehabilitation or sale price in the case of a purchase transaction.
 On occasion we may elect to exceed the 75% LTV if we believe the transaction circumstances warrant the additional risk.
 We do not intend for the loan-to-cost, or "LTC," to exceed 100% in the case of a rehabilitation project.
 The LTC is still subject to the maximum LTV of 75% as mentioned previously.

-Term: We intend that the loans originated or purchased by the Company will have terms of 12-36 months with two options for extension (six-months of renewability each) which trigger additional borrower origination fees and higher interest rates.
+Term: We intend that the loans originated or purchased by the Company will have terms of 12-36 months, including two options for extension (six-months of renewability each which extensions generally trigger additional borrower extension fees and increased interest rates).